-- 1. Continue to make appropriate modifications to regular practices to accommodate the needs of individuals with disabilities when providing customer service. - 2.
-Develop criteria for determining reasonable modifications to provide program accessibility, which may include acquisition or redesign of equipment, assignment of aides to persons with disabilities, and provision of services at alternative accessible sites.
+- 1. It is required to continue to make appropriate modifications to regular practices to accommodate the needs of individuals with disabilities when providing customer service. - 2.
+In order to meet this requirement it is recommended that the City develop criteria for determining reasonable modifications to provide program accessibility, which may include acquisition or redesign of equipment, assignment of aides to persons with disabilities, and provision of services at alternative accessible sites.
 An approach should include: - Requests for reasonable modification in programs or services should be made to the department responsible for the program or service. - The department offering the program or service should meet with the individual with a disability to identify which aspects of the program limit participation and what modifications can be made. - The department offering the program or service should consult with the relevant program or service staff to determine the reasonable modification.
 The department offering the program or service may also consult with the City's ADA Coordinator or other resources providing services or information regarding persons with disabilities as appropriate. - The department offering the program or service should document the modification(s) that was offered and the response of the person with the disability to the modification(s) offered.
-This documentation should be filed with the City ADA Coordinator's office.
+This documentation should be filed with the City ADA

+Coordinator's office.
 All accessibility requests should be tracked.
-The ADA requests should be analyzed periodically to look for global issues that can be addressed and problems than can be solved proactively. - If individuals with a disability are not satisfied with the results of this process, they should be directed to the City's ADA Grievance Procedure. - 3.
-Assess the composition and needs of the population of people with disabilities.
-Take the necessary steps to improve communication and outreach to increase the effective participation of community members with disabilities in all City programs and activities.
+The ADA requests should be analyzed periodically to look for global issues that can be addressed and problems than can be solved proactively.

-- 4. Create partnerships with organizations that provide services to people with disabilities to assist in communicating about accessible City programs.
-Keep programs up-to-date through increased community involvement and partnerships with organizations that offer services to persons with disabilities. - 5.
-Publicize efforts to increase participation by persons with disabilities, which might include activities such as distributing program brochures to members of the disability community. - 6.
-Continue the policy of not charging an additional fee for program modifications or alternative formats.
+- If individuals with a disability are not satisfied with the results of this process, they should be directed to the City's ADA Grievance Procedure. - 3.
+It is required that the City continue the policy of not charging an additional fee for program modifications or alternative formats. - 4.
+It is recommended that the City: - Assess the composition and needs of the population of people with disabilities, and take the necessary steps to improve communication and outreach to increase the effective participation of community members with disabilities in all City programs and activities. - Create partnerships with organizations that provide services to people with disabilities to assist in communicating about accessible City programs.
+Keep programs up-to-date through increased community involvement and partnerships with organizations that offer services to persons with disabilities. - Publicize efforts to increase participation by persons with disabilities, which might include activities such as distributing program brochures to members of the disability community.